Measuring the `I don't know' Problem through the Lens of Gricean Quantity: Abstract

 \section{Abstract}

-We consider the intrinsic evaluation of neural generative dialog models through the lens of Grice’s Maxims of Conversation (\citeyear{LogicandConversation}).
-Based on the maxim of Quantity (be informative), we propose Relative Utterance Quantity (RUQ) to diagnose the `I don't know' problem.
-The RUQ diagnostic compares the model score of a generic response to that of the reference response.
-We find that for reasonable baseline models, `I don't know' is preferred over the reference more than half the time, but this can be mitigated with hyperparameter tuning.
+We consider the intrinsic evaluation of neural generative dialog models through the lens of Grice's Maxims of Conversation~(\citeyear{LogicandConversation}).
+Based on the maxim of Quantity (be informative), we propose Relative Utterance Quantity (RUQ) to diagnose the `I don't know' problem, in which a dialog system produces generic responses.
+The linguistically motivated RUQ diagnostic compares the model score of a generic response to that of the reference response.
+We find that for reasonable baseline models, `I don't know' is preferred over the reference the majority of the time, but this can be reduced to less than 5\% with hyperparameter tuning.
+RUQ allows for the direct analysis of the `I don't know' problem, which has been \emph{addressed} but not \emph{analyzed} by prior work.